Laptop Tips and TricksEstimated Reading Time: 2 Minutes

-- Do not give out your password.
+3. Do not give out your password.
 If you have to give it out to so someone can work on it, be sure to reset it to a new password.
-Do not keep the university default password.

-- Do not, repeat, do not reply to an email that requests personal information without verifying its authenticity.
+6. Do not reply to an email that requests personal information without verifying its authenticity.
 Also be wary of attachments as they can sometimes unleash a virus on your computer.

-- Use CU VPN when a secure connection is needed when using wireless.
+10. Use CU VPN when a secure connection is needed when using a public or unsecured wifi network.
 This can prevent your computer from being hacked.